Skip to main content

 Take Action

-• Attentional control
+• Attentional patterns

-• Processing speed
+• Processing tendencies

 Key Findings

-• Gamers less susceptible to attentional distraction
+• Gamers showed less susceptibility to attentional distraction on tasks

 Klaus Decaux